 It can be worn as a good-sized shoulder bag or on your back, depending on your preference.
 Plus, the dual front compression straps and laptop sleeves will keep all of your things neatly packed in throughout your journey.

-Also, there are sewn-on attachment points on the exterior to provide the option of attaching extra bits and pieces for easy access, and lockable sliders on the main compartment to maximise security.
+Also, there are sewn-on attachment points on the exterior to provide the option of attaching extra bits and pieces for easy access, and lockable sliders on the main compartment to maximize security.

 It’s best for those who desire all of the benefits of a premium travel backpack, with a wallet-friendly price tag.